 I’d try to convince them that doomsday was tomorrow and that they’d better open an account with me right now and let me write them a fabulous “buy ticket” (this was long before the birth of the Interwebz).
 God forbid a client from your book ever called up wanting to sell (usually a result of a stock price drop).
 We’d put them on hold, literally put on a Fireman’s Hat, and “put the fire out.”
 Selling is highly discouraged; it took away from the firm’s “money under management.”
 We’d play mental mind games with them, convincing them they needed to double-up their positions because of the great buying opportunity.
 They’d be relieved to get off the phone holding only their existing positions.

 If you’ve ever seen the movie Boiler Room, it’s based on the actual office where I worked, out in out in Melville, Long Island.
 The movie is pretty accurate.
 There were dozens of these voodoo shops around the NYC area back then.
 Among them, you had Robert Todd, Sterling Foster (formerly called J.Gregory & Company), Investor Associates, and the big grand daddy, Stratton Oakmont fronted by none other than the infamous Jordan Belfort – “The Wolf of Wall Street.”
 Honestly, he had little to do with Wall Street.
 He and several of the above mentioned firms’ Branch Managers lived in swanky, gated developments of exit #40 on the Long Island Expressway.
+Like a close-knit mafia, most of them knew, brainstormed, competed, and partied with each other.

 There were multiple, daily pep-rally type speeches; the kind whose aim was to continue the long process of brainwashing young brokers into “acting as if” and keep them hungry.
 Spending all your monthly earnings and partying up a storm was highly encouraged.
 We’d rent houses in the West Hampton every Summer replete with drugs, booze and sex filled days and nights.
 We’d charter monthly propeller planes out of Farmingdale airport destined for Atlantic City.
 A limo full of nose-candy and liquor awaited for the short ride to the hotel.
 If there too many brokers for the small plane, we’d rent a bus.
 The bus itself was quite the party with a seemingly endless supply of, again, cocaine and hookers making the “rounds.”
 Office celebrations for writing big-tickets often involved strippers and prostitutes – OSHA and Human Resources be damned.
 Michael Lewis’ Liar’s Poker, Zig Ziglar’s Secret’s Of Closing the Sale and Og Mandino’s The Greatest Salesman in the World were our bibles.
 A little sprinkling of Tony Robbins and copious lifestyle rags like The Robb Report were thrown in for spice.
 The era was right after the height of the storied Goldman Sach’s days; the terms “Big Swingin’ Dick” and “Million Dollar Producer” were thrown around dozens of times a day.